HamidPalang/cf-clean-ip-finder/README.md

 1. Open the folder where you cloned the repo.
       Right-click inside the folder → Git Bash Here.
+2. Disable any VPN or system proxy (very important).
-2. Run the script:
+3. Run the script:

 ```bash
 bash cf_finder.sh
 ```

-1. Same steps as Termux:
-   · Enter number of IPs (e.g., 80)
+1. Enter the number of IPs (e.g., 80) and press Enter.
-   · Disable any VPN or system proxy
-   · Press Enter
 2. Wait for completion.
 3. Results are saved as .txt and .json in the same folder.
       Double-click the .txt file to open with Notepad.